-Should the tie-breakers above still leave children with an equal claim because distances are exactly the same, random allocation (in accordance with 1.34 and 1.35 of the School Admissions Code) will be used to decide on priority.
-The LA's Random Allocation Protocol is available on request from the LA.
+Should the tie-breaker above still leave children with an equal claim because distances are exactly the same, random allocation will be used to decide on priority.
+The school will use Cornwall Council's Random Allocation Protocol supervised by an independent person, which is available from the LA on request.